flutter/website/src/deployment/flavors.md

 If you have assets that are only used in a specific flavor in your app, you can configure them to only be bundled into your app when building for that flavor.
-You can utilize this to prevent your app bundle sizes from being bloated by unused assets.
+This prevents your app bundle size from being bloated by unused assets.

 Here is an example: